Head Hunters: Background and recording

 For the new album, Hancock assembled a new band, the Headhunters, of whom only woodwind player Bennie Maupin had been a member of the "Mwandishi" sextet.
 Hancock handled all synthesizer parts himself, having shared these duties with Patrick Gleeson on Crossings and Sextant, and decided against the use of guitar altogether in favor of the Hohner Clavinet, one of the defining sounds on the album.
 The new band featured a tight rhythm section composed of Paul Jackson (bass guitar) and Harvey Mason (drums), creating a relaxed funk sensibility that gave it an appeal to a wider audience.
-Among the defining moments of the emerging jazz fusion and jazz-funk movements, the album made jazz listeners out of R&B fans and vice versa.

 Of the four tracks on the album, "Watermelon Man" was the only one not written for the album.
 A hit from Hancock's hard bop days, originally appearing on his debut Takin' Off (1962) and later covered by Mongo Santamaría, it was reworked by Hancock and Mason for this album, featuring Bill Summers blowing into a beer bottle in imitation of the hindewho flute used by the Mbuti Pygmies of Zaire.
 The track features heavy use of African percussion.
 "Sly" was dedicated to Sly Stone of Sly and the Family Stone.
 "Chameleon" features a famous bassline played by Hancock on an ARP Odyssey synthesizer.
 Closing track "Vein Melter" is a slow-burner, predominantly featuring Hancock on Rhodes piano and Maupin on bass clarinet.
 Heavily edited versions of "Chameleon" and "Vein Melter" were released as two sides of a 45 RPM single.